-Chattanooga Employment Attorneys
+Chattanooga Employment Attorney

 A dedicated Chattanooga employment lawyer at Employment and Consumer Law Group serves the area to protect employee rights.
 Laws at the federal, state, and local level protect employees from illegal treatment.
 This includes illegal discrimination, wage theft (overtime and minimum wage violations), exploitation, and protecting whistleblowers.